 - Arabic Stuffed Grape Leaves

-Frequently asked questions about how to make Arabic Maqluba.
+Frequently asked questions about how to make authentic Arabic Maqluba.

 WHY IS MAQLUBA FLIPPED?